William Halsey Jr.: World War II

 Traditional naval doctrine envisioned naval combat fought between opposing battleship gun lines.
-This view was challenged when Army Air Corps General Billy Mitchell demonstrated the capability of aircraft to substantially damage and sink even the most heavily armored naval vessel.
+This view was challenged in World War I, when US Army Air Corps Colonel Billy Mitchell demonstrated the capability of aircraft to substantially damage and sink even the most heavily armored naval vessel.
 In the interwar debate that followed, some saw the carrier as defensive in nature, providing air cover to protect the battle group from shore-based aircraft.
 Carrier-based aircraft were lighter in design and had not been shown to be as lethal.
 The adage "Capital ships cannot withstand land-based air power" was well known.
 Aviation proponents, however, imagined bringing the fight to the enemy with the use of air power.
 Halsey was a firm believer in the aircraft carrier as the primary naval offensive weapon system.
-When he testified at Admiral Husband Kimmel's hearing after the Pearl Harbor debacle he summed up American carrier tactics being to "get to the other fellow with everything you have as fast as you can and to dump it on him."
+When he testified at Admiral Husband Kimmel's hearing after the devastating attack on Pearl Harbor, he summed up American carrier tactics being to "get to the other fellow with everything you have as fast as you can and to dump it on him".
 Halsey testified he would never hesitate to use the carrier as an offensive weapon.

-In April 1940, Halsey's ships, as part of Battle Fleet, moved to Hawaii and in June 1940, he was promoted to vice admiral (temporary rank), and was appointed commander Carrier Division 2 and commander Aircraft Battle Force.
+In April 1940, Halsey's ships, as part of Battle Fleet, moved to Hawaii, and in June 1940, he was promoted to vice admiral (temporary rank), and was appointed commander of Carrier Division 2 and commander of the Aircraft Battle Force.

-With tensions high and war imminent, U.S. Naval intelligence indicated Wake Island would be the target of a Japanese surprise attack.
+With tensions high and war on the Pacific front imminent, U.S. Naval intelligence indicated Wake Island would be the target of a Japanese surprise attack.
 In response, on 28 November 1941 Admiral Kimmel ordered Halsey to take USS Enterprise to ferry aircraft to Wake Island to reinforce the Marines there.
 Kimmel had given Halsey "a free hand" to attack and destroy any Japanese military forces encountered.
-The planes flew off her deck on December 2.
-Highly anxious of being spotted and then jumped by the Japanese carrier force, Halsey gave orders to "sink any shipping sighted, shoot down any plane encountered."
+The planes flew off her deck on 2 December.
+Highly concerned about being spotted and then attacked by the Japanese carrier force, Halsey gave orders to "sink any shipping sighted, shoot down any plane encountered".
 His operations officer protested, "Goddammit, Admiral, you can't start a private war of your own!
 Who's going to take the responsibility?"
 Halsey replied, "I'll take it!
-If anything gets in my way, we'll shoot first and argue afterwards."
+If anything gets in my way, we'll shoot first and argue afterwards".